reportmill/SnapKit/ReadMe.md

 SnapKit is a modern Java UI library + tools for creating rich Java Client applications that achieve the original promise of Java by running pixel-perfect and native on the desktop and in the browser ([WORA](https://en.wikipedia.org/wiki/Write_once,_run_anywhere)).

-Desktop Java development is hard to beat: the iterative development cycle is fast, debugging is powerful, refactoring is easy, and type-checking plus advanced developer tools solve many problems at compile time.
-The biggest drawback of Java development is deployment: browser deployment is impossible to beat.
+Why do we need another UI kit?
+Because Swing is out of date, JavaFX missed the boat, and neither run natively in the browser.
+But Java desktop development is hard to beat: the iterative dev cycle is fast, debugging is powerful, refactoring is easy, and advanced dev tools solve many problems at compile time.
+The drawback is deployment: browser deployment is impossible to beat.
+This situation alone has led to the decline of Java Client adoption and prevented it from being a serious contender for most new development.
 SnapKit is designed to resolve this with no compromises.

 Check out demos of [SnapKit running in the browser](http://www.reportmill.com/snaptea/):

 [ ![SnapKit](https://reportmill.com/snaptea/Samples.png)](http://www.reportmill.com/snaptea/)

 ## Everything in its place